AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 The CiC might rule that for some actions or proposed Quickies, it is necessary to use or possess certain types of Gear.
 A door might require a special “Crimson Key” Gear in order for the characters to open it.
 A character might find a special “zombie cologne” gear that makes it impossible for the cannibals to attack her.
 The launch silo will let them use its resources, but only if they possess the “Operator’s Manual” and are able to crack the codes within it by using the “Dangerous Digital Interpreter.”

-For example, the normal rules state that you can spend a Survival Token to try a **<span style="font-variant:small-caps;">Grit</span>** Quickie in order to resist incoming Hurtin’ from any source.
+For example, the normal rules state that you can spend a Survival Token to try a ***Grit*** Quickie in order to resist incoming Hurtin’ from any source.
 However, the CiC might decide that this rule only applies to non-ballistic attacks, and that in order to perform such Quickies against guns, your character must have special protection, like a Gear called “Kevlar Vest.”
 Or instead, he might decide to let you try to test without spending a token at all.

 ### Recovery Gear